-Rent a holiday apartment, home or cottage in Melrose: from £39 per night
+Rent a holiday home, apartment or cottage in Melrose from just £30 per night

 Popular holiday rental amenities in Melrose

-This is the climate diagram in Melrose.
-July is the warmest month in Melrose with average maximum temperatures of 19°.
+This is the climate diagram for Melrose.
+July is the warmest month in Melrose, with average daily maximum temperatures of 19°.
 On the other hand, you could have temperatures dropping under 1° in February.
-The rainiest month is July while the driest month is September.
+The rainiest month is December, while the driest month is September.

 Find Scotland's symbolic heart with Melrose holiday lettings